Lee-zix/Lee-zix.github.io/_pages/about.md

   - /about.html
 ---

-Hello, I'm Zixuan Li, an assistant professor at the Key Lab of Network Data Science and Technology (directed by [Prof. Jiafeng Guo](http://www.bigdatalab.ac.cn/gjf/)), Institute of Computing Technology, Chinese Academy of Sciences.
+Hello, I'm Zixuan Li, an associate professor at the Key Lab of Network Data Science and Technology (directed by [Prof. Jiafeng Guo](http://www.bigdatalab.ac.cn/gjf/)), Institute of Computing Technology, Chinese Academy of Sciences.
 Before that, I obtained my Ph.D. degree at the